gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 description: Simple and effective way to get relevant entities from user utterance and rank them by their relevance from unstructured catalog
 title: Catalog Entity Extraction for Search
 #image: /assets/minos-chart.png
-published: false
+published: true
-permlink: /2018/02/06/catalog-entity-extraction-search
+permlink: /2018/02/12/catalog-entity-extraction-search
 ---

-Keyword extraction from queries is a fundamental aspect of conversational commerce.
-In this article I illustrate a simple but effective way to get relevant entities from users' utterances and rank them by their relevance and their presence in unstructured product catalog.
+Keyword extraction from search queries is a fundamental aspect of conversational commerce.
+In this article I illustrate a simple but effective way to get relevant entities from user's utterances and rank them by their relevance and their presence in a unstructured product catalog.

 The primary purpose of a conversational application is to serve user demands, and when an user search in a e-commerce context, he is mostly looking for products.
-There are several distinctions that characterize a query when it is performed in the website text form rather than a messaging application.
-In the website users when they submit a query to a search form they already express their search intention, therefore the terms are quite concise and descriptive of what they are searching for.
-Conversely, when inquiring a chatbot, users use a more expressive form such as,
-- `Could you suggest me pale ale beers and ice creams for my party`
+There are several distinctions that characterize a query when it is performed in the website rather than a messaging application.
+In the website users when they submit a query they already express their search intention, therefore the terms are quite concise and descriptive.
+Conversely, when inquiring a chatbot, users use a more expressive form such as: `Could you suggest me pale ale beers and ice creams for my party?`.
-- `Can you give me some lactose free yogurt`
-- `I'm looking for a car insurance`

-While the intention is deducted by a classification task, the words relevant for the query are just a subset of the entire phrase.
+While the intention is deducted by a classification task, relevant terms are just a subset of the entire sentence.

 Baseline approach would be to use all the text as query, returning innumerable hits of everything even remotely relevant and providing little help for the customers.
-What instead I want to achieve is to determine:
+Another solution regards Named Entity Recognition, a class of algorithms  that seeks and classify entities, also by means of [neural networks](http://nlp.town/blog/ner-and-the-road-to-deep-learning/).
+ While applying machine learning techniques can reach high levels of accuracy, they requires training data that might not be available.
+Moreover, what will work for a specific product segment won't work for another.
+This is why this following approach could be easily plugged in any market scopes without any particular adaptation.
+ This method is very simple.
+It takes in account only products names, even though not considering structured product schemas is really not feasible in an usua e-commerce system.

+>I want to extract the features that might affect the chatbot answer, based on the _quality_ of the search query.

+For example, it is very plausible to give the straight result when the query is really pertinent to returned item list, as well as informing the user whenever the query terms don't match with actually been in catalog, or even the query terms search for something completely out of scope.
+The desirable features are:
 - Distinct entities.
-For example, in (1) there 2 terms: _pale ale beers_ and _ice creams_
+For example, in query above there 2 terms: _pale ale beers_ and _ice creams_
 - Exact or partial query match.
 Determine if a query search exist in catalog as requested or only partially. _Lactose free yogurt_ is not in catalog, but just _yogurt_.
 - Entities not in catalog.

+## Indexing and searching tasks

+The two fundamental tasks in information retrieval are the one for collecting and storing product informations and on the other side, the task for obtaining them.
+It is all about elaborating text: indexing phase collect features from the products' name, while searching phase extract matches from the text query.
+Both task manipulate text in the following ways:

-## Entities clusterization
+### Entities clusterization

 The object is to isolate every entity within their search space or 'features' that refine the query.
 For doing that, I use _stop words_ (irrelevant terms such as articles, prepositions, adverbs) and some punctuations (full stops, semicolon, exclamation and question marks) to split the entire sentence into